Hold That Woman!: Plot

 Bill Lannigan (John Dilson), boss of Skip Tracers Ltd., a skiptrace agency which tracks down people who have not kept up payments on their purchases, gives his agent Jimmy Parker (James Dunn) an ultimatum: he has thirty days to become as successful as his competitor, Miles Hanover (Dave O'Brien), or he will be fired.

 Jimmy and his girlfriend Mary Mulvaney (Frances Gifford), the daughter of a policeman, try to repossess a radio from Lulu Driscoll (Rita La Roy), who has not kept up her payments.
 Jimmy is unaware that stolen jewels have been hidden inside the radio.
 These jewels were stolen from a famous movie star named Connie Hill (Anna Lisa).
 Since Jimmy is persistent and forces his way into Lulu's hotel room to take the radio, Lulu calls the police and they arrest both him and Mary and put them in jail.

 Meanwhile, Hill's manager, John Lawrence (William Hall), strongly suspects that her fiancé Steve Brady (George Douglas) is involved in her jewel theft.
 Lawrence and Hill listen in on a conversation between Brady and a man called Duke Jurgens (Paul Bryar) as they talk about a share in the robbery.
 Lawrence hires Skip Tracers to get the jewels back and Lannigan tells Hanover, Jimmy's competitor, to handle the case.

 Released from jail, Jimmy decides on a whim to marry Mary.
 He puts a down payment on a house and they buy furniture from a widow who is selling the contents of her house cheaply.
 Jimmy then goes to find Lulu to retrieve both the radio and the jewels but discovers that she's moved.

 Meanwhile, Hanover sees Brady being abducted by Jurgens and his gang.
 The gang goes to Lulu's new residence to find the missing jewels.
 When they discover Hanover spying on them, they tie him up, while both Lulu and Brady are bound and put in the trunk of a stolen car.
-As Jurgens and his men rummage through the house trying to find the jewels, they are interrupted by Jimmy coming for the radio.
+As Jurgens and his men rummage through the house to find the jewels, they are interrupted by Jimmy coming for the radio.
 Jurgens gives Jimmy the radio just to get rid of him.
 As Jimmy puts the radio in his trunk, the bag of jewels falls out the back.
 Jimmy recognizes the stolen car parked outside the house as another on his list of skiptrace items, so he takes the stolen car and sends Mary home with their car.
 Jurgens and his men chase after Jimmy, ending with the police stopping both vehicles.
 Jimmy's new father-in-law is one of the policemen, and Jimmy shows him he has found the jewels and will get the reward money from the insurance company.
 He and Mary return to their new home, where they find they were double-crossed by the woman who sold them their furniture: it was all repossessed by skiptracers.